Hukou: Reform

-1992-2013 can be identified as the second hukou reform period.
+1992–2013 can be identified as the second hukou reform period.
 There were various kinds of reform implemented by the state.
 Beginning in the late 1980s, one was to offer a "lan yin", or "blue stamp", hukou to those who possessed professional skills and/or ability to make some sort of investments (at least 100 million Renminbi yuan) in specific cities (usually the big cities such as Shanghai), allowing them to live in cities and enjoy urban welfare entitlements.
 This "blue stamp hukou" was then conducted by many other big cities (including Nanjing, Tianjin, Guangzhou, and Shenzhen) in 1999.
 The second kind was not applied to big cities but to certain selected towns and small cities.
 In 1997, the state implemented a policy that granted urban hukou to the rural migrants who had a stable job in their newly resided towns and small cities.
 Meanwhile, according to two 1997 government documents, the "Pilot Scheme for Reform of the Hukou System in Small Towns" and "Instructions on Improving the Management of Rural Hukou System", rural migrant workers could register as permanent residents with equal access to urban privileges in certain small towns.
 These policies were then made official in 2012 with the state document "Notice on Actively Yet Prudently Pushing Forward the Reform of Hukou System Management."
 Moreover, in 1999, the state also allowed more groups of people to gain urban hukou, including children whose parent(s) had urban hukou, and the elderly whose child(ren) had been granted urban hukou.
 The third kind was applied to the special economic zones and districts that were established particularly for economic growth (such as Shenzhen).
 Specifically, in 1992, the state allowed all people living in the special economic zones and districts to carry two hukous: Their original hukou and another hukou related to their job in the special zones and districts.
 This policy hence made it easier for rural migrants to gain access to different urban opportunities in the special zones and districts.
-However, in 2003, state published the "Administrative Permit Laws", which sent rural migrants back to their original residency in rural areas.
+However, in 2003, the state published the "Administrative Permit Laws", which sent rural migrants back to their original residency in rural areas.
 Under this policy, rural migrants' life chances were once again determined by their hukou status.